NMC

 Consultation

-We’re currently consulting on a change to the Development Consent Order (DCO) application we submitted to the Planning Inspectorate earlier this year.
+We conducted a consultation from 20 September to 20 October 2024 on a change to the Development Consent Order (DCO) application we submitted to the Planning Inspectorate earlier this year.

 Since submission, we’ve been working with other stakeholders in the carbon capture and storage (‘CCS’) sector (particularly Viking CCS, as the selected storage partner) to further develop our understanding for usage of the Proposed Jetty.
 Not least, this is to ensure we best achieve the aims of Government in bringing forward Non-Pipeline Transport as part of the CCS sector.